kovacsnador/tinycoro/README.md

 ```

 ### `ExceptionTask`
-When scheduling tasks using tinycoro::Scheduler, exceptions thrown within a coroutine are propagated through the `std::future`.
-You can handle these exceptions using the traditional way with the `try-catch` approach when calling `future.get()`.
+When scheduling tasks using `tinycoro::AllOf`, exceptions thrown within a coroutine are propagated through.
+You can handle these exceptions using the traditional way with the `try-catch` approach.

 ```cpp
 #include <tinycoro/tinycoro_all.h>